JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 **JPA Buddy** provides convenient tools that help developers to proceed with each of the described scenarios.
 This guide shows how JPA Buddy can save a lot of time for differential update scripts generation.

+# Database Connection

+The first thing you need to do to use the database versioning features is to create a DB connection.
+The correct way to do it and possible issues are described in the separate [documentation](../database-connections/database-connections.md).
+Check it out to learn more.

 # Library Support

 JPA Buddy supports two most used solutions that are often used in Java applications along with JPA: [**Flyway**](https://flywaydb.org/) and [**Liquibase**](https://www.liquibase.org/).
 However, there is an option to obtain DDL scripts for your JPA entities even if none of these are used in the project.